 The strength of the private sector is the better indicator of an economy because the public sector can only exist to the extent that it continues to receive support from the private sector.

-A strong public sector built atop a weak private sector is like a hammer crashing down on a light bulb.
+A strong public sector built atop a weak private sector cannot survive for long. like a hammer crashing down on a light bulb.
 If you snap a photo a microsecond before the hammer smashes the light bulb, you might get the impression that the hammer has made contact and the light bulb has withstood the blow.
 But if you are relying on a functioning light bulb, that would be a terrible mistake to make.